discordianfish/nginx_exporter/README.md

 # Nginx Exporter for Prometheus

-This is a simple server that periodically scrapes nginx stats and exports them via HTTP for Prometheus consumption.
+This Prometheus Exporter retrieves nginx stats and exports them via HTTP for Prometheus consumption.

 To run it: